What Is a Pheochromocytoma?

 These symptoms can come on suddenly, like an attack, several times a day.
-But they also can happen just a few times a month.
-As the tumor grows, these attacks may become stronger and happen more often.
+Or they can happen just a few times a month.
+As the tumor grows, the attacks may become stronger and may happen more often.

-Doctors don’t know why most of these tumors form.
+Doctors don’t know why most PCC tumors form.

-About 30%, however, seem to run in families.
-These are more likely to be cancerous than ones that appear randomly.
-They can spread to other parts of your body, including your liver, lungs, or bones.
+About 30% of cases seem to run in families.
+These are more likely to be cancerous than ones that appear at random.

-The tumors are more common in people with inherited disorders or conditions, including:
+The tumors are more common in people who have disorders or conditions that are passed down from parents to children, including: